tlvince/ebola-call-center-search/README.md

 - remove the generated data.js file after build
 - use Francesco end to end test
 - integrate couchdb view uploading with grunt
+- remove view from Frontend document in db

+add "undefined" as value to search if there is no value